Doğa Rutkay

-Doğa Rutkay (born 30 October 1978) is a Turkish actress and TV presenter.
+Doğa Rutkay Kamal (born 30 October 1978) is a Turkish actress and TV presenter.

+Biography

 She is the daughter of actor Rutkay Aziz.
 Her parents divorced when she was 5 years old.
 In 2000, she graduated from Mimar Sinan Fine Arts University State Conservatory with a degree in theatre studies.
 She started her career as a stage actress with roles in the plays 27 Numara, Terk and Averaj Takımı.

+She also works as actor for numerous different roles on Show TV's theatrical sketch comedy Güldür Güldür Show.
+Between 2001-2008, she acted alongside Emel Sayın and Mehmet Ali Erbil in the popular comedy series Aşkım Aşkım as Layla.